springboot-3-example/.github/profile/readme.md

 ## Overview
 ### Basic
-- learn how to config using application.yml
+- learn how to config using application.yml   `DONE`
-- learn how to implement rdbms (mysql, postgres)
+- learn how to implement rdbms (mysql, postgres)    `DONE`
 - learn how to implement memory cache (redis)
 - learn how to implement logger (logback, sl4j)
-- learn how to implement database migration (liquibase)
+- learn how to implement database migration (liquibase)    `DONE`
 - learn how to implement api doc (swagger)

 ### Intermediete
-- learn how to implement security api (spring security, jwt, oauth1, oauth2, api key)
+- learn how to implement security api (spring security, jwt, oauth1, oauth2, api key)    `DONE`
 - learn how to implement message broker (rabbit mq, kafka)
 - learn how to implement search engine (elastic search)
 - learn how to implement clean code